psychoinformatics-de/ipsy-docs/content/pages/how_to_ask.rst

     "Computers are like Old Testament gods; lots of rules, and no mercy."|br|
     — Joseph Campbell

-Before you ask someone for help, be sure that you have done the following.
+Before you ask someone for help, be sure that you have done the following:

 * If there's an error message: read it.
 Though sometimes cryptic, all contain information that can help you to understand what's happening.